piedraj/instructions/PLOTSCONFIGURATIONS.md

     condor_q

-And wait until all jobs have finished :)
+And wait until all jobs have finished.

 # Group (hadd) histograms